About the Sustainable Living Foundation

-With regard to Paraguay, we operate in the same transparent way as with the Zimbabwe Run.
-The Paraguay and Zimbabwe run accounts are kept separate.
-We have a volunteer administrator in Paraguay who distributes $400 a month among five gardeners.
-The grants are used by the gardeners for their college education; to maintain the demonstration garden plot; and to sustain their families with produce.
+With regard to Paraguay, we operated in the same transparent way as with the Zimbabwe Run.
+The Paraguay and Zimbabwe run accounts were kept separate.
+We had a volunteer administrator in Paraguay who distributed $400 a month among five gardeners.
+The grants were used by the gardeners for their college education; to maintain the demonstration garden plot; and to sustain their families with produce.

 To conclude, no funds collected by S. L. F. are channeled through the governments of Zimbabwe, Paraguay or the U. S. A. We have trust in Makumbi—a home which has been in existence since 1936—that it provides a loving home for the children.

 Likewise, we have trust that the Paraguay garden grants are used for their intended purposes.
 We believe philanthropy that is active and two-way is inspired philanthropy.